AlmirMBH/movie-post-app/README.md

 -d - Create a filter for the model (customized).
 -e - Create CRUD routes for the model.

 If you include the -b flag, a base repository will be created in the app/Repositories directory.
-All repositories created using this command will extend a base repository, providing them with pre-built CRUD methods for easy data management.
+All repositories created using this command will extend the base repository, providing them with CRUD methods for easy data management.

 ####EXAMPLE
 To create a new Post model with a migration, factory, seeder, controller, repository, filter and routes, run the following command: